Leeway-95/Aligning-TSD-with-LLM/README.md

 </div>
 <center>Figure 1.
 Comparison of Time-Series Pre-trained Foundational Model (TSPFM), Large Model (TSLM), and LLMs (TSLLM).
 TSLLM has more general knowledge and unified tasks than TSPFM and TSLM, and we focus on its alignment.
 The gray boxes denote external input.</center>
 <br/><br/>

+As shown in Figure 1, we have witnessed the potential for time series data with TSPFM, TSLM, and TSLLM, which are like domain engineers focusing on specific tasks such as iTransformer, experts with domain cognition such as Time-MOE, and robots with general cognition such as Time-LLM, respectively.
 Recent surveys provide a broad overview of various time-series tasks using LLMs, including forecasting, anomaly detection, classification, and other general tasks.
 Instead of focusing on specific tasks, we will discuss three attributes of time series: domains, dimensions, and modalities.
 Time series data collected from a variety of fields, including healthcare, finance, the Internet of Things (IoT), and general domains, which categorized into univariate and multivariate dimensions, using different modalities: Time Series (TS), text, and others.
 The alignment targets are time series data and LLM, using alignment methods as a medium.
 The alignment methods include TS-Prompt-LLM, TS-Adapt-LLM, and TS-Finetune-LLM.
 For improved clarity, we provide a more intuitive representation as shown in Figure 2.
 In summary, the domain affects the design of the prompt, the dimension guides the design of the external adapter, and the modality determines the design of the internal encoder and decoder, respectively.
 The main contributions of this survey include:

 1) We provide a comprehensive and up-to-date review of related works on aligning time series data with LLMs.